okTurtles/shelterprotocol.net-old/src/content/docs/en/server-api.md

 The server runs a [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) for broadcasting new messages to interested clients.

-Messages that are sent between client & server are JSON objects with a `type` attribute:
+Messages sent between client & server are JSON objects with a `type` attribute:

 ```js
 { "type": TYPE, ... }